Meet the Faculty

 Sarah Stifler Lucas

-Sarah works in oil, pastel, and pencil; her style combines the representational with the abstract, giving the viewer an ever-changing focus on the human form.
-Besides her figure paintings, café scenes, and delicate renditions of children at play, She specializes in commissioned portraits.
-They include Medal of Honor recipient Captain George Street whose command was the inspiration for the novel Run Silent, Run Deep and Sidney Frank, founder of Grey Goose Vodka.
+Sarah works in oil, pastel, and pencil.
+Her style combines the representational with the abstract, giving the viewer an ever-changing focus on the human form.
+In addition to figure paintings, café scenes, and delicate renditions of children at play, she specializes in commissioned portraits.
+These include Medal of Honor recipient Captain George Street, whose command was the inspiration for the novel Run Silent, Run Deep and Sidney Frank, founder of Grey Goose Vodka.
 Sarah’s work is exhibited nationally.
-Among her many honors are awards from Allied Artists of America; National Oil and Acrylic Painters Society; Salmagundi Club, NYC, Mystic Museum of Art, and the New Haven Paint and Clay Club.
-Sarah is an elected artist member of many organizations, which include Salmagundi Club, NYC, Lyme Art Association and Mystic Museum of Art where she has been on the faculty since 1988.
+Her honors include awards from: Allied Artists of America; National Oil and Acrylic Painters Society; Salmagundi Club, NYC; Mystic Museum of Art; and the New Haven Paint and Clay Club.
+Sarah is an elected artist member of many organizations, including Salmagundi Club, NYC, Lyme Art Association, and Mystic Museum of Art, where she has been on the faculty since 1988.